Can you make your (guy) friend with benefits fall for you?

 Here’s how to get unstuck:

-If you’re one of my readers, you may remember that my husband (of 10 years) and I started out as a FWB relationship.
+If you’re one of my readers, you may remember that my husband (of 10 years) and I started as an FWB relationship.

 We knew each other for years before the “benefits” episode began, which was cleverly initiated by him.